RednibCoding/Naga-lang/README.md

 For example, the fact that language features such as "if" are provided as functions written in Naga itself instead of special keywords means there is little code needed to write the language, and little learning needed to understand it.

 Everything in Naga is an expression.
-Thats where the power comes from.
 You can for example pass functions as arguments, return a function from functions or declare functions inside functions and return them from functions.
 So you can pass functions around like variables.
 All that makes the language very powerfull while still beeing minimalistic.